tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 ### 3.6.
 Metrics

-The main metric we will use is the ROC AUC which stands for Receiver Operating Characteristic's Area Under the Curve.
+The main metric we will use is the ROC AUC which stands for *Receiver Operating Characteristic's Area Under the Curve*.
 This metric is suitable for classification tasks and is graph showing the performance of a classification model at all classification thresholds.
 Moreover, plotting the ROC AUC curve will help to understand the tradeoff between the True Positive Rate (TPR) and the False Positive Rate (FPR).
 Eventually and depending on the real-world application of our model, we will pick a threshold (*e.g.* for face recognition we might prefer that all positive guesses are correct even though we might miss a few similar face pairs).

 Note that if a threshold is defined, then we will be able to consider the confusion matrix as a second metric.